Beginning January 1, 2019 all commercial truck shipments containing Section 321 merchandise

 Shipments qualifying for Section 321 release were exempt from the electronic manifest filing requirement due to a policy decision made by CBP during the implementation of the Trade Act of 2002.

 The rise in eCommerce combined with the increase in the De Minimis value, has resulted in a significant growth in shipments being manifested and released under Section 321.

 The lack of an electronic manifest eliminates CBP’s ability to conduct a risk assessment or perform advance targeting within the Automated Targeting System (ATS), results in slower processing times and longer wait times.

-Beginning November 26, 2018, CBP will begin a phased approach for non-compliance with conveyances being referred to secondary for processing.
-Then starting January 1, 2019, carriers which make no attempt to comply with the electronic manifest requirement will be issued a monetary penalty ($5000 for the first offence and $10,000 for subsequent offences).
+Beginning November 26, 2018, CBP began a phased approach for non-compliance with conveyances being referred to secondary for processing.
+Then Starting January 1, 2019, carriers which make no attempt to comply with the electronic manifest requirement may be subject to a monetary penalty ($5000 for the first offence and $10,000 for subsequent offences).

 To keep informed about CBP cargo processing systems please subscribe to the Cargo Systems Messaging Service (CSMS) at https://csms.cbp.gov.